NochexDevTeam/WooCommerce-Payment-Page/woocommerce-nochex-payment-gateway/readme.md

 * Configure your Nochex Gateway settings.
 See below for details.

 = Connect to WooCommerce =
 To configure the plugin, go to **WooCommerce > Settings** from the left hand menu, then the top tab "Payment Gateways".
-You should see __"Nochex"__ as an option at the top of the screen.
+You should see __" Nochex"__ as an option at the top of the screen.
 __*You can select the radio button next to this option to make it the default gateway.*__

-* **Enable/Disable** - check the box to enable Nochex.
+* ** Enable/Disable** - check the box to enable Nochex.
-* **Title** - allows you to determine what your customers will see this payment option as on the checkout page.
+* ** Title** - allows you to determine what your customers will see this payment option as on the checkout page.
-* **Checkout Message** - controls the message that appears under the payment fields on the checkout page.
+* ** Checkout Message** - controls the message that appears under the payment fields on the checkout page.
 Here you can list the types of cards you accept.
-* **Nochex Merchant ID/Email** - enter your Nochex account email address or Merchant ID.
+* ** Nochex Merchant ID/Email** - enter your Nochex account email address or Merchant ID.
-* **Hide Billing Details** - optional feature, if enabled the billing address details will be hidden when the customer is sent to Nochex.
+* ** Hide Billing Details** - optional feature, if enabled the billing address details will be hidden when the customer is sent to Nochex.
-* **Nochex Test Mode** - check to enable Nochex test mode, uncheck to enable LIVE transactions.
+* ** Nochex Test Mode** - check to enable Nochex test mode, uncheck to enable LIVE transactions.
-* **Debug Log** - a log will be kept of all important information regarding Nochex usage, e.g. customer sent to Nochex, whether or not APC has passed etc.
+* ** Debug Log** - a log will be kept of all important information regarding Nochex usage, e.g. customer sent to Nochex, whether or not APC has passed etc.
-* **Save Changes.**
+* ** Save Changes.**

 == Changelog ==

+= 2.2 =

+* Update - Fixed the product amount that was passed through to the payment page (Had been missing the Tax amount) Total amount was passed through correctly.

+* Bug Fixes *

+- If woocommerce was disabled then the Nochex module would produce an error message // Resolved
+- Data collected about an order were using old / depreciated functions // Resolved
+- APC / Callback - Optional_2 would show an error message if no value was returned // Resolved

 = 2.1 =